 Following are the main disadvantages of solar energy:

-- The primary cost of purchasing a solar system is quite high.
+- The primary cost of purchasing a solar system is relatively high.

 - Solar panels rely on sunlight to effectively collect solar energy.

-- The storage of solar energy is very expensive.
+- The storage of solar energy is costly.

 - It requires a lot of space to fit the number of solar panels.

-- Although pollution related to solar power systems is much lower than other sources of energy.
+- Although pollution related to solar power systems is much lower than other energy sources.

 Which Type of Solar Panel is Best for You?

-If you are choosing the right type of solar panel its all come under the specifics of your property and condition.
-Because every solar panel has its own pros and cons.
-The solution is simple, you should proceed with depends on your assets and your goals for using the solar project.
+If you are choosing the right type of solar panel, it all comes under the specifics of your property and condition.
+Because every solar panel has its pros and cons.
+The solution is simple.
+You should proceed depending on your assets and your goals for using the solar project.

 Following are some scenarios you can consider.

 #1.
-If you have a lot of space on your roof to install solar panels then you should go for polycrystalline panels.
-Because they are less expensive and has lower efficiency.
+If you have a lot of space to install solar panels on your roof, then you should go for polycrystalline panels.
+Because they are less expensive and have lower efficiency.

 #2.
-If you have limited space, installing high-efficiency monocrystalline solar panels.
-They are expensive and you can save more money on your electricity bills.
+If you have limited space, install high-efficiency monocrystalline solar panels.
+They are expensive, and you can save more money on electricity bills.

 #3.
-If you are using solar panels on large commercial roofs then you have to choose thin-film panels.
+If you use solar panels on large commercial roofs, you must choose thin-film panels.
 Because they have lower efficiency and the roof has more area to place them.